-Fairbanks, Alaska Population 2018
+Fairbanks, Alaska Population 2019

 Fairbanks is a city located in the state of Alaska.
 It serves as a borough seat for Fairbanks North Star Borough.
 With an estimated population of 32,751, Fairbanks is the largest city in the interior region of Alaska.

 The city of Fairbanks was settled by the Europeans in the early 20th century when it was founded by Captain E. T. Barnette.
 It was named after the Republican senator Charles Fairbanks.
-A trading post was set up in the area by Barnette before local gold prospectors came to the area to build mines and dredges.
+A trading post was set up in the area by Barnette before local gold prospectors came to the city to build mines and dredges.

 Agriculture played a significant role in the city’s first years, particularly in the Tanana Valley.
-In the 1930s, construction began on the Ladd Army Airfield and major infrastructure was installed for the first time in the area.
+In the 1930s, construction began on the Ladd Army Airfield, and major infrastructure was installed for the first time in the area.
 This led to significant growth in the population and the economy.
 The University of Alaska Fairbanks was also constructed and was the founding campus of the University of Alaska system.
 The Moose Creek Dam was constructed following a devastating flood that almost flooded all of Fairbanks.

 Today, Fairbanks’ population only continues to grow.
-It is home to several minor league sports teams and boasts many attractions, restaurants and businesses.
+It is home to several minor league sports teams and boasts many attractions, restaurants, and businesses.
 It is also the site of the Yukon Quest international sled dog race.
 Growth has slowed since the 1990s, however, and this could be due to Fairbanks’ ranking as one of the most dangerous cities in the U.S. for women and an overall crime rate that is higher than both the state and national averages.